 Well, the big blue wave never happened in Texas.

-Yeah, five Senate Democrats would lose to Republican candidates if the elections were held today, and three have approval ratings under 50%, according to this new survey.
+You have five Senate Democrats would lose to Republican candidates if the elections were held today, and three have approval ratings under 50% according to this new survey.

-Now, Democrats are defending ten Senate seats in states that Trump won in 2016.
+Now, Democrats are defending 10 Senate seats in states that Trump won in 2016.

-In six of those states, Trump's approval is higher than fifty percent, and these n these numbers underscore how hard this work is going to be for the Democrats to pick up two seats needed to win the majority despite you know all of the nonstop obsessive compulsive coverage that is all things negative Trump.
+In six of those states, Trump's approval is higher than 50%, and these numbers underscore how hard this work is going to be for the Democrats to pick up two seats needed to win the majority despite all of the nonstop, obsessive,

-I'd love to for her to lose in Missouri.
+I'd love for her to lose in Missouri.

 That'd be great.